 From basic hygiene needs to taking that final look in the mirror before heading out for the day, our bathrooms are an essential part of the home.
-It’s time to renovate if you dislike being here or are annoyed by how small and impractical it is.
-At times, homeowners wonder if it is worth the trouble to even do a renovation and the short answer is yes.
-Today we will address some of the common questions about the beginning of a bathroom renovation as well as how to choose the correct components to design the ideal space for you.
+It’s time to renovate if you dislike being here or are frustrated by its smallness and impracticality.
+At times, homeowners wonder if it is worth the trouble even to do a renovation, and the short answer is yes.
+Today, we will address some common questions about the beginning of a bathroom renovation and how to select the correct components to design the ideal space for you.

 Will remodeling a bathroom add value?

-Of all the home remodeling projects, renovating your bathroom can provide the highest return on investment (ROI), which increases the overall value of your home.
-Some of the best areas to renovate include, flooring, vanity, shower, and tub.
-If you are looking to sell your home, a bathroom renovation could be your most profitable decision.
+Among all home remodeling projects, renovating your bathroom can provide the highest return on investment (ROI), thereby increasing the overall value of your home.
+Some of the best areas to renovate include the flooring, vanity, shower, and tub.
+If you want to sell your home, a bathroom renovation could be one of the most profitable decisions you make.

 Where to start when designing a bathroom

 The first step after you decide to move forward with your bathroom renovation is to create a plan.
 Evaluate your current space and write down any problem areas or things you would like to add, such as a dressing table.
-Take time to browse places like Pinterest for inspiration on details such as hardware, colors, and tile.
-This will help streamline the process and let your designer know which direction to go in.
+Take time to browse places like Pinterest for inspiration on details like hardware, colors, and tile.
+This will help streamline the process and inform your designer of the next steps.
 Budget is the next key element in any renovation, which helps guide the entire project, including materials and design selections.
 This is also the time to decide which items are at the top of your renovation list.
-Do you want a larger vanity with more storage options, or are you looking to replace the shower and tub combo with their own individual units?
-Understanding the answers to these concerns will help you start your bathroom makeover off on the right foot.
+Do you want a more oversized vanity with more storage options, or are you looking to replace the shower and tub combo with their units?
+Understanding the answers to these concerns will help you start your bathroom makeover on the right foot.

 How to design a bathroom layout

 Whether you are renovating your master or guest bathroom, layout is a fundamental part of the design process.
 Assessing your needs and how many people will use this bathroom is an excellent place to start.
-Functionality and the amount of space available are also helpful aspects of the project to keep in mind.
+Functionality and the amount of space available are also important aspects to consider for the project.
 Ask yourself if this is your main bathroom.
-Will two people need to use it at the same time such as you and your spouse or will siblings be sharing it in the morning?
+Will two people need to use it at the same time, such as you and your spouse, or will siblings be sharing it in the morning?
 What products will need to be kept here?
 Answering these questions provides you with a starting point.
-If designing for children who need to use it in the morning at the same time, consider placing the shower and toilet in their own space with a door.
+If designing for children who need to use the shower and toilet simultaneously, consider placing them in their own space with a door.
 This allows one person to shower privately while the sink is used by someone else.
 Planning for storage is a dominant component of effective bathroom design as well.
-A good designer can help you discern which layout will make the best use of your space and suit your specific needs.
+A skilled designer can help you determine which layout will best utilize your space and meet your specific needs.

 Bathroom design considerations

-There are several important design components that must be considered when starting your bathroom renovation.
+Several key design components must be considered when starting a bathroom renovation.
 One is knowing if this will be your forever home.
 Aging in place is a common term in the design world that refers to selecting materials that enable you to live in your home safely and independently.
-Ideally, the master suite will be located downstairs, eliminating the need to go up and down a set of stairs.
-Flooring is another important area to help prevent falls due to slippery surfaces from water and condensation.
+Ideally, the master suite will be located downstairs, eliminating the need to go up and down stairs.
+Flooring is another crucial area that helps prevent falls due to slippery surfaces caused by water and condensation.
 Choose flooring that is non-slip or has textured tile options.
-Tile is also a good choice because it can withstand the hot, steamy environment, repels water, and can be cleaned easier than other materials.
-Having some additional space for easier movement makes it easier to use a walker or even a wheelchair later, if needed.
-In addition to aging in place, certain things, like door placement, should be given sufficient thought, specifically for a hall or guest bath that can be seen by guests.
+Tile is also a good choice because it can withstand the hot, steamy environment, repel water, and be cleaned more easily than other materials.
+Additional space for easier movement makes it easier to use a walker or wheelchair later, if needed.
+In addition to aging in place, certain aspects, such as door placement, should be given sufficient thought, particularly for a hall or guest bathroom that guests can see.
 If possible, try to have the door open to an attractive feature, such as the vanity, instead of the toilet.
 You’ll ultimately save time and money if you know which design components are most important to you and create the ideal layout.

 Which bathroom design style for you